 Since its publication a decade ago, several teachers and educators worldwide have adopted Edward's thinking approach with success.
 The Six Thinking Hats can be used with students in class to enhance their thinking and decision making skills.
 For De Bono intelligence is the potential of the human brain and thinking is the skill to tap into this potential.
 In order for kids and students to better benefit from the potential of their brains, they need to be taught the skill of thinking.
 If you haven't yet read Six Thinking Hats then you should definitely do so before the start of the new school year.
 Critical Thinking Questions Students Should Be Able to Ask.
 December 18, 2014 As I argued in an earlier post titled ”Critical Thinking Questions Based on Bloom's Taxonomy”, questioning is the key to critical thinking and through questions students get to explore the deep layers of meanings that would otherwise go unnoticed.

 Of course not all questions have this analytical ability.
 For instance, closed questions tend to limit the thinking choices available for students.
 The same with questions that promote factual recalling.
 Questions that emphasize the mechanical on the analytical are out of the list.
-Critical thinking requires a special set of questions that have the ability to activate higher order thinking skills and therefore enable students to evaluate, synthesize, apply, analyze and interpret information.
 25 Ways to Develop 21st Century Thinkers.
 The need to develop critical thinkers has never been as urgent as it is now.